johanley/covid-19-canada/README.md

 ...
 ```

-This data is easy to understand and parse, but it has Cases and Deaths, but not Recovered or Tests.
+This data is easy to understand and parse.
+It has Cases and Deaths, but no Recovered or Tests.

 # covidtracking.com

 Interesting and technically impressive: https://covidtracking.com/ and https://github.com/COVID19Tracking.
+(I love America; they know how to get things done in a hurry.)
-It uses [Google sheets as input](https://github.com/COVID19Tracking/covid-data-pipeline), I think, and stores in Amazon AWS/S3.
+It uses [Google sheets as input](https://github.com/COVID19Tracking/covid-data-pipeline), I think, and stores
-They have no *Recovered* in their schema.
-They have no *case* in their schema; they may equate it with positive tests:
+data in Amazon AWS/S3.
+Their schema:

 * positive (test)
 * negative (test)
 * pending (test)
 * hospitalized (person)
 * deaths (person)

+They have no *Recovered* in their schema.
+They have no *Case* in their schema; they may equate it with positive tests.

 They even store screenshots, saving the state of the web page when the data was read by human!
 They also have an API for US data.